isotopp/isotopp.github.io/content/posts/2021-07-13-mysql-a-job-queue-in-python.md

 - it also X-locks the rows for claiming them permanently

 We generate a list of `claimed_ids` from the `claimed_records`, and check that this list is non-empty.
-If it was empty, we did have a list of candidate ids, but none of these came through.
+If it was empty, we did have a list of candidate ids, but none of them came through.
 That means another concurrent process snatched the candidates from us - all of them.
 We should be recording this, but are not in this example program.